How Long the FAFSA Takes to Process

 Although your SAI won’t affect FAFSA processing timelines, it will impact the financial aid you’re offered and what you’ll see in your financial aid award letters.

-It’s a good idea to make sure your FAFSA was successfully submitted.
-You can do this by logging into studentaid.gov or contacting the Federal Student Aid Information Center.
+It’s a good idea to make sure your FAFSA was successfully submitted and to monitor its status.
+You can do this by:

-When you receive your FAFSA Submission Summary, the college will receive the Institutional Student Information Record (ISIR), which contains the same information as the Summary.
-At that time, you can log in to FAFSA.ed.gov and make any changes to your FAFSA application.
+When you receive your FAFSA Submission Summary, you can log in to studentaid.gov and make any necessary changes to your FAFSA application.
+The college will also receive the Institutional Student Information Record (ISIR), which contains the same information as your Summary.

 You can also replace the current list of colleges with a new set of colleges through the same platform if you are applying for financial aid at more than 20 colleges.